A Coaching Power Tool Created by Wendy Yaniv

 Our ego is there to “appear” to be the biggest cheerleader in our head.
 Our ego wants us to win, to be right, to be on top.
-There is little to no regard for learning, understanding, growing or getting outside of our comfort zone.
+There is little to no regard for learning, understanding, growing, or getting outside of our comfort zone.
 It wants us to avoid being mature at all costs.
-I dare say that our ego is much like the child in us … no regard for anyone else but their immediate needs.
+I dare say that our ego is much like the child in us … with no regard for anyone else but their immediate needs.
 The biggest challenge is that we don’t “outgrow” our ego works very hard to keep us immature and thinking emotionally vs intellectually.
 As Eckhart Tolle says,

 the only way out of our ego is into the present and our ego will do everything possible to not let you see the door to the present.

 As we examine the ego’s role in Transitional coaching, the client will first need to understand the role the ego plays in their present mindset.
 What is their ego wanting them to avoid?
 What is the ego trying to convince them of?
 What options does the ego NOT want us to see?
-How to we work with the ego in getting to the next stage of the Transition that the client is working towards.
+How do we work with the ego in getting to the next stage of the Transition that the client is working towards?

-Sometimes it is simply an acknowledgment of not knowing, not having the answers and being ok with trusting that this very place is the point of self-discovery and enlightenment.
+Sometimes it is simply an acknowledgment of not knowing, not having the answers, and being ok with trusting that this very place is the point of self-discovery and enlightenment.
 Understanding that one reaches that “stand-off” with the ego with kindness and curiosity.
 Accepting the idea that one needs not to be attached to a specific solution or outcome but rather being open to what is simply best … for all involved.
 Once the childishness of the ego is removed, the real work begins, and the true self-discovery and excitement begin.

 The only outcome I am attached to is the best possible outcome, and I may not know what that is yet.
 Shaun Rawls